alifrumin/wtdc2/README.md

 Challenges:
 -----------
-Passport integration, getting points to plot on submit.
+Passport integration got it up and running but broke everything in the process.
+Did a git --reset hard, will try again next week. getting points to plot on submit.

 Notes:
 ------